-() controls linked to the management aspects defined in Part IV of the CAS
+() Management controls are identified in Part IV of the CAS

-Major non-conformances are to be re-evaluated before proceeding to a certification decision.
+Major non-conformances have to be re-evaluated before proceeding to a certification decision.
 This re-evaluation can be based on a documentary, remote or onsite evaluation.

 Minor non-conformances shall be subject of an action plan that shall be approved by the auditor and shall be integrated into the audit report.
-The approval shall also give an indication of the revised score when the action plan will be successfully implemented.
+The organisation shall also give an indication of the revised score in its action plan when the action plan will be successfully implemented.